Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl apply -f data-config.yaml

 A ConfigMap, once declared, can be used by one or more Pods deployed into the same namespace.
 The key-value pairs of a ConfigMap can be used as an environment variable within the Pod by using the envFrom.configMapRef variable to inject the key-value pairs as environment variables.
-Next you will deploy a Pod and inject the key-pair values from the ConfigMap just created into it's environment.
+Next, you will deploy a Pod and inject the ConfigMap's key-value pairs you just created into the Pods environment.

 1. Create the Pod definition.